 One of the most effective ways to reduce these painful symptoms and improve mobility is to exercise and stretch regularly.

-We found a helpful free video that demonstrates 2 soothing stretches and 3 simple hip arthritis exercises and explain how they help to relieve painful hips.
+We found a helpful free video that demonstrates two soothing stretches and three simple hip arthritis exercises, and explains how they help to relieve painful hips.

-Bob Schrupp and Brad Heineck are physical therapists who demonstrate how to do 2 stretches and 3 simple exercises that are effective at relieving arthritis pain in hips.
+Bob Schrupp and Brad Heineck are physical therapists who demonstrate two stretches and three simple exercises to relieve hip arthritis pain.

-The 3 exercises work the hip muscles from three different directions, helping to strengthen and stabilize from all sides to reduce joint stress.
+The 3 exercises work the hip muscles from three different directions, helping strengthen and stabilize the joints from all sides to reduce joint stress.

 Important: These exercises shouldn’t hurt.
-It’s important for your older adult to listen to their body, avoid movements that cause pain, use good form, and only do as much as is comfortable.
+Your older adult needs to listen to their body, avoid movements that cause pain, use good form, and only do as much as is comfortable.

-Before getting into the stretches, Bob and Brad share 2 tips for reducing pain from arthritis flare-ups.
+Before getting into the stretches, Bob and Brad share two tips for reducing pain from arthritis flare-ups.

-Lie down on a flat surface like the floor or a bed with knees up.
+Lie down on a flat surface, such as the floor or a bed, with your knees up.
 Keeping shoulders and back down, slowly roll knees from side to side to get some movement going in the hips.

-Add some gentle stretching by letting the knees stay on one side and, if it feels good, intensify the stretch by extending the top leg.
+Add gentle stretching by keeping the knees on one side and, if it feels good, intensify the stretch by extending the top leg.

-Lie down on a flat surface like the floor or a bed.
-Put one leg down flat and with the other leg, gently pull the knee toward the chest.
+Lie down on a flat surface, such as the floor or a bed.
+Put one leg down flat, and with the other leg, gently pull the knee toward the chest.
 Repeat a few times, then do the same on the other side.

-Holding the stretch for about 3 seconds is long enough, unless it feels good, then hold for longer if desired.
+Holding the stretch for about 3 seconds is long enough; if it feels good, then hold for longer if desired.

-Stand up and place hands on something sturdy like a non-moving chair or countertop for stability.
+Stand up and place your hands on something sturdy, such as a stationary chair or countertop, for stability.

 Keeping the body upright and both legs straight, lift one leg out to the side.
 Do 10 repetitions with that leg, then switch sides and do the same on the other side.

-Be careful to use the hip muscles rather than letting momentum do the work!
+Be careful to use the hip muscles rather than relying on momentum!

-Stand and place hands on something sturdy like a non-moving chair or countertop for stability.
+Stand and place your hands on something sturdy, such as a stationary chair or countertop, for stability.

 Keeping the body upright and both legs straight, lift and extend one leg back behind the body.
 Do 10 repetitions on that leg, then switch sides and do the same on the other side.

-Be careful not to bend the knee and to use the hip muscles rather than letting momentum do the work!
+Be careful not to bend the knee and use the hip muscles instead of letting momentum do the work!

-Stand and place one hand on something sturdy like a non-moving chair or countertop for stability.
+Stand and place one hand on something sturdy, such as a stationary chair or countertop, for stability.
 Make sure the active side of the body has space to move.

-Keeping the body upright, do a single leg “march” in place.
+Keeping the body upright, perform a single-leg “march” in place.
 Do 10 repetitions on that leg, then switch sides and do the same on the other side.

-Next Step See how to do 3 top hip arthritis exercises that relieve chronic pain (8 min)
+Next Steps: See how to do 3 top hip arthritis exercises that relieve chronic pain (8 min)

 Recommended for you: